bloominstituteoftechnology/C-Web-Server/README.md

 ### Main Goals

 _Read through all the main and stretch goals before writing any code to get an overall view, then come back to goal #1 and dig in._

+#### Days 1 and 2

 1. Examine `handle_http_request()` in the file `server.c`.